metabase/metabase/docs/dashboards/filters.md

 By default, each time you change the value in a filter on a dashboard, the dashboard will refresh to get the results of each card with that new filter value applied.

-If a dashboard is particularly large or slow, or you have multiple filters that you want to adjust, you may want to tell Metabase when to refresh the dashboard.
+If a dashboard is particularly large or slow, or you have multiple filters that you want to adjust before the dashboard refreshes its results, you may want to tell Metabase when to apply those filters and refresh the dashboard.

 To turn off the automatic application of filters, click on the info **i** icon, and toggle the **Auto-apply filters** option.
-With auto-apply turned off, each time you change a value in a filter, you'll need to click the apply button to refresh the dashboard with the new filter value.
+With auto-apply turned off, each time you change a value in a filter, you'll need to click the **Apply** button to refresh the dashboard with the new filter value.

 ![Click Apply to apply the filters and refresh the dashboard](./images/apply-button.png)

-## Best practices

-Here are a few tips to get the most out of dashboard filters:

-- **Limit filters to 3 or fewer**.
-Limiting filters will make it easier for your teammates to quickly understand what options are available to them when viewing your dashboard.
-- **Start with a new dashboard**.
-While you can add dashboard filters to an existing dashboard with a bunch of cards in it, it can be easier to start a new dashboard and think about what filters you intend to add to it.
-That way you can make sure that you only put cards in that dashboard that can be used with the filters.
-Alternatively, you could duplicate an existing dashboard, and pare down the number of cards.
-- **Link filters** so people don't have to sift through irrelevant filter options (like cities not in a filtered state).

 ## Further reading